joley-gh/vtk-rs/README.md

 | Ubuntu 22 & 24 | `apt install libvtk9.1 libvtk9-dev` |
 | Macos 13 & 14 | `brew install vtk` |

-**Note**: For macOS ARM users of this fork, ensure you're using the Homebrew installation as the build system expects ARM-specific paths and configurations.
+**Note**: For reference only - this fork focuses on macOS ARM and Linux Ubuntu platforms.

 ## Building
 `vtk-rs` will try to determine the path for `vtk` automatically.